pratik951/Machine-Learning-Models/README.md

 # Machine-Learning-Models
-Various Machine learning models implemented on day/weekly basis are pushed into this Repository for building an portfolio of my work in machine learning domain
+This repository contains a collection of machine learning models implemented in Python.
+Each model is designed to solve specific tasks and can be used for various applications.